conda-workspaces#

 Complete conda workspace and conda task command-line documentation.

-Python API for models, parsers, resolver, context, environments, and task execution.
+Python API for models, manifests, resolver, context, environments, and task execution.